garciatroisi/client-dapp-poc/README.md

 • There is no right or wrong answer, you are here to demonstrate your strengths (and not expose your weaknesses too much).
 • The video should be no longer than 3-minutes

+PART 2: The presentation
+Put together a brief customer presentation showcasing the PoC you created.
+Include:
+- The technical key points and highlight the Consensys products used
+- A review of the codebase of the different components and how Consensys products are implemented
+- A placeholder slide for you to demo the PoC when presenting In the following question you will be asked to present this to the customer.

 Solution:

 For this Proof of Concept (PoC), I propose integrating ConsenSys products to demonstrate the functionality.